what do you need to start?

 - Good light and ventilation in your painting area

-If you don't have to put them away between sessions, you are more likely to paint.
+You are more likely to paint, if you don't have to put them away between sessions.

 how to painting - landscapes